-If you have a question for Florence, please email her at email@example.com.
+Have a question for Florence?
+Email her at firstname.lastname@example.org.

 Florence Isaacs is a freelance journalist, author—and a widow herself.
 Her books include My Deepest Sympathies, When the Man You Love Is Ill and Just a Note to Say...The Perfect Words for Every Occasion.

 Image via Flickr Creative Commons / Anders Adermark